-Keith Urban’s FUSE, released in September of 2013, was his fourth #1 album.
-It marked the first time that a male Country artist has debuted atop the all-genre charts in the U.S., Canada and Australia.
-Its first single, “Little Bit of Everything” took the top spot on the Country Singles Chart as did three other songs, “We Were Us” (featuring Miranda Lambert), “Somewhere In My Car” and “Raise ‘Em Up” (featuring Eric Church).
 In 2001, the Country Music Association honored Urban with its Horizon Award.
 He was the first Horizon Award winner in history to go on to win the CMA’s Male Vocalist of the Year, a title he’s captured three times, and the coveted Entertainer of the Year.
-Since then Urban’s career has seen a long list of groundbreaking firsts and accomplishments reserved for the music industry’s elite.
+Since then, Urban’s career has seen a long list of groundbreaking firsts and accomplishments reserved for the music industry’s elite.

-The 2015 CMA Awards brought Urban his fourth win for Vocal Event of the Year (“Raise ‘Em Up featuring Eric Church).
+The 2015 CMA Awards brought Urban his third win for Vocal Event of the Year (“Raise ‘Em Up featuring Eric Church).
 It marked the first time in history that any artist has received the award in three consecutive years.
-Urban also is and will be, the first and only Country artist to have served as an American Idol judge.
-He’s won a People’s Choice (is also a 2015 nominee) and American Music Award and was been nominated for a Golden Globe.
-He’s won eleven Academy of Country Music Awards, has had five consecutive platinum or multi-platinum albums and is a member of the Grand Ole Opry.
-This November (2015) will see the opening of KEITH URBAN SO FAR…a career spanning Country Music Hall of Fame® and Museum exhibition.
+He also remains the only Country artist to have ever served as an American Idol judge.

 Urban’s reputation as a premier songwriter, vocalist, musician and virtuoso guitarist has afforded him the opportunity to collaborate with the likes of The Rolling Stones, John Mayer, Steven Tyler, Miranda Lambert, John Mellencamp, Alicia Keys, Tim McGraw and Taylor Swift, Vince Gill and Eric Church.